pmainguet/udemy-courses/Javascript/README.md

   * the only way to scope code in JS is by wrapping it in a function
   * IIFE allows to create this scope and launching function without having to declare a name and hence reducing risk of collisions.

-## Closure
+## Closure - for private variable definition

-* an inner function has always acces to the VARIABLES and the PARAMETERS of its outer function, EVEN AFTER THE OUTER FUNCTION HAS RETURNED.
+* an inner function has always access to the VARIABLES and the PARAMETERS of its outer function, EVEN AFTER THE OUTER FUNCTION HAS RETURNED.

         function retirement(retirementAge){                 => outer function
             var a = ...